kdaily/aws-cli/proposals/pr-contrib-guide.md

 feel would be suited for community contributions.
 This process can then inform us how to handle new issues that might be candidates for community contribution.

-As part of the contribution guide, we will provide more specific guidance on how to upvote a feature so we can more accurately estimate user impact.
+As part of the contribution guide, we will provide specific guidance on how to upvote a feature so we can more accurately estimate user impact.

 ### Q. Do users need to request or acknowledge to work on an issue that is ready for contribution?